tira-io/teaching-ir-with-shared-tasks/teaching.md

 This will then also export a list with newline-separated names of coauthors to include.

 ## Run the pooling via ChatNoir and TIREx

+> TODO: The documentation is outdated here a bit.
+I lastly described it step-by-step here: [https://github.com/OpenWebSearch/wows-code/tree/main/ecir26/collection#setting-up-doccano-step-by-step](https://github.com/OpenWebSearch/wows-code/tree/main/ecir26/collection#setting-up-doccano-step-by-step).
+I will do this again and then integrate it here.

 Create top-k pools of documents retrieved by TIREx baselines (using the previously exported `topics.xml` file).